 The long-term purpose is to contribute to the quantification of infrastructure needs for systematic implementation of electric aviation as an important part of the transition to a sustainable transport system.
 To meet that purpose, the project will address two different sub-tracks:

-The overall goal of the project is to develop a generic and flexible simulation model that fulfils the project's purpose, partly from a quantified charging infrastructure perspective, but also what electric aircraft can mean from an air traffic control perspective, to also take into account the effects that this technology creates in regards to coordination and operation of the air transport of the future.
+The overall goal of the project is to develop a generic and flexible simulation model that fulfils the project's purpose, primarily from a quantified charging infrastructure perspective, but partly also what electric aviation can mean from an air traffic control perspective, to also take into account the effects that this technology creates in regards to coordination and operation of the air transport of the future.
 The parties to the project ensure that the simulation model that is developed becomes as relevant as possible through representation in areas of;

 The project's deliverables are expected to form the basis of the following effects: